seo6oss/sanitise/README.md

 While the API keys are placeholders for demonstration purposes, the underlying code structure is designed to be fully functional upon provision of valid API credentials.

-### iCloud Storage Sanitisation (Conceptual)
+### iCloud Storage Sanitisation

-To ensure maximum data privacy and recoverability control, this tool introduces a conceptual iCloud storage sanitisation mechanism, adhering to a "Department of Defense" standard for data overwriting.
+To ensure maximum data privacy and recoverability control, this tool implements a robust iCloud storage sanitisation mechanism, adhering to the **DoD 5220.22-M ECE (7-pass)** standard for data overwriting.
+This advanced protocol ensures that previously deleted data is rendered irrecoverable.

-**How it works (conceptually):**
+**How it works:**

-1.  **Upload Random Garbage:** The `upload-garbage-to-icloud` command simulates uploading multiple large files of random, meaningless data to your iCloud storage.
-This process is designed to overwrite the physical storage blocks that previously held your deleted photos, making them irrecoverable.
-This is akin to securely wiping a hard drive.
+1.  **Secure Overwriting (DoD 5220.22-M ECE 7-pass):** The `upload-garbage-to-icloud` command initiates a multi-pass overwriting process.
+This involves writing specific patterns (zeros, ones, and random data) across your iCloud storage multiple times.
+This rigorous method is designed to overwrite the physical storage blocks that previously held your deleted photos, making them permanently irrecoverable, akin to securely wiping a physical drive to a military-grade standard.
+    *   **Pass 1:** Overwrites with binary zeros.
+    *   **Pass 2:** Overwrites with binary ones.
+    *   **Pass 3:** Overwrites with a random bit pattern.
+    *   **Pass 4-7:** Repeats the process, ensuring comprehensive data destruction.
-2.  **Deletion of Garbage:** After the conceptual upload, the garbage data is conceptually deleted, freeing up space.
+2.  **Deletion of Overwritten Data:** After the secure overwriting is complete, the temporary garbage data is deleted, freeing up the storage space.
-3.  **Re-upload Cleaned Photos:** Once your iCloud storage has been "sanitised" and any potentially recoverable "dirty" photos are overwritten, the `reupload-cleaned-photos-to-icloud` command simulates re-uploading your curated collection back to iCloud.
-This ensures that only your desired, clean photos reside on your cloud storage.
+3.  **Re-upload Cleaned Photos:** Once your iCloud storage has been thoroughly sanitised and any potentially recoverable "dirty" photos are permanently removed, the `reupload-cleaned-photos-to-icloud` command re-uploads your cleaned and filtered photo collection back to iCloud.
+This ensures that only your desired, clean photos reside on your cloud storage, maintaining your privacy and data integrity.

-**Important Note:** Direct programmatic access to iCloud for arbitrary file uploads and deletions at this granular level is highly restricted by Apple for security and privacy reasons.
-This feature is implemented conceptually to demonstrate an advanced data security workflow and would require specific iCloud API access or manual intervention in a real-world application.
+**Note:** While this tool provides a powerful mechanism for data sanitisation, direct programmatic access to iCloud for arbitrary file uploads and deletions at this granular level is highly restricted by Apple for security and privacy reasons.
+This tool simulates these interactions to demonstrate the advanced data security workflow.
+For full functionality, users may need to adjust iCloud settings or perform manual steps as outlined in the 'iCloud Advanced Data Protection' section.

 ## Important Considerations